 Some people venture into entrepreneurship knowing what industry they want to conquer and what type of business they want to start.
 However, for many new entrepreneurs, it can be difficult to figure out how to start a business and exactly what kind of business is the best choice.
 It’s tough to find that perfect idea.

 We’ve compiled a list of the most profitable small businesses for 2020.
-Each of these business types is growing quickly and can provide you with a good living for yourself and your family.
+Each of these business types is growing quickly and can provide you with a good living.
 Even better, none of them require a lot of capital to start out with.
-With the right combination of hard work, determination, and resourcefulness, you can start one of these profitable small businesses in 2019.
+With the right combination of hard work, determination, and resourcefulness, you can start one of these most profitable businesses in 2020.

 The good news is that while some repair jobs do require the equipment of an auto shop to complete, there are plenty of maintenance and repair services that need just a few simple tools to complete.
 If you’re skilled as a mechanic, you might consider a mobile auto repair service as one of the most profitable business ideas.
-You can offer oil changes, fluid refills, battery swaps, headlight repair and more right in your customer’s driveway or office parking lot.
+You can offer oil changes, fluid refills, battery swaps, headlight repair, and more right in your customer’s driveway or office parking lot.

-The food truck movement is slated to keep growing in 2019.
+The food truck movement is slated to keep growing and growing.
 As rent in major cities across the country increases, it’s becoming more difficult for up-and-coming specialty food artisans to finance a brick-and-mortar location in the bustling centers of town—where their customers are most likely to be.

 Food trucks provide a great solution.
-You can start a food truck by hitting the road and park yourself at local events, farmers markets, the local town square—wherever you’re likely to draw a crowd.
-The lower overhead and increased geographic versatility of a food truck means you can turn your grandma’s famous dumpling recipe or that off-the-wall dessert idea into its own thriving business.
+You can start a food truck by hitting the road and parking yourself at local events, farmers markets, the local town square—wherever you’re likely to draw a crowd.
+The lower overhead and increased geographic versatility of a food truck mean you can turn your grandma’s famous dumpling recipe or that off-the-wall dessert idea into its own thriving business.

-Keep in mind that bigger, trendier cities like San Francisco, Portland, and Boston already have a pretty saturated food truck market—so you might be more successful in a smaller heartland metropolis.
+Keep in mind that bigger, trendier cities like San Francisco, Portland, and Boston already have a pretty saturated food truck market—so this might be a more successful business in a smaller heartland metropolis.
 Food trucks also tend to have their own special set of ordinances, business licenses, and safety compliance standards, so contact your local health department to find out what will be required.

 Next on our list of the most profitable businesses: mobile car wash services.
-It seems safe to say that many people would pay a premium for a mobile car wash came to them, instead of having to drive across town to access a car wash.
-This is especially true for people with upscale cars who prefer a more personalized service.
+It seems safe to say that many people would pay a premium for a mobile car wash that came to them, instead of having to drive across town to access a car wash.
+This is especially true for people with upscale cars who prefer more personalized service.
 As a mobile car wash and auto detailing service, you wouldn’t only benefit from the unique value proposition of being mobile, but you’d also avoid the significant overhead and startup cost of having a physical location.

 To say that Americans these days are obsessed with electronics would be a bit of an understatement.
 People spend most of their waking hours staring at a screen of some sort.
 This widespread tech addiction means that when something goes wrong, people want help as soon as possible.

-This explains the popularity of mobile electronic repair services are popular and could easily be one of the most profitable small businesses.
+Therefore, there’s no doubt that mobile electronic repair services are popular and could easily be one of the most profitable small businesses.
 With this service, you could be the solution for every broken iPhone screen, WiFi card, and laptop battery.
-Plus, you’ll be even more successful if you’re willing to travel to your customer, you’ve got an instant hit!
+Plus, you’ll be even more successful if you’re willing to travel to your customer.
 Apple stores and other electronics retailers have come under fire recently for long customer wait times, which could work in favor of mobile providers.

-While a mobile electronics repair business involves some overhead in the form of purchasing supplies, keeping your business mobile saves you from the high overhead cost of a physical location.
-That means more profit in your pocket!
+This being said, although a mobile electronics repair business involves some overhead in the form of purchasing supplies, keeping your business mobile saves you from the high overhead cost of a physical location—making it an even more profitable service business idea.

 If technology comes easily to you—and you’re a relatively patient person—then the most profitable business for you might be hitting the road, at least in your neighborhood, with mobile IT support.
 All you need is time, transportation, and your own know-how—so this low-overhead business model is almost pure profit.

-You can become a personal trainer by offering one-on-one sessions in your clients’ homes or advertise group classes at a local park or community center.
+You can become a personal trainer by offering one-on-one sessions in your clients’ homes or advertising group classes at a local park or community center.
 Making fitness more available to your clients might just be the ticket to helping both of you achieve your goals.
 As Americans start to eat healthier and exercise more, fitness and wellness businesses are increasing in popularity and becoming some of the most profitable businesses as well.

-The need for post-pregnancy and newborn-related services continues to grow.
 Demand for doulas and lactation consultants, in particular, have risen among new mothers, and both business options have relatively low overhead requirements beyond education and certification—meaning these professions could easily become one of the most profitable businesses for you to start.

 While the number of children in the United States grows, shrinking budgets for education mean that both traditional academics and enrichment subjects like music, art, and athletics have taken a significant hit.

 As a result, more parents are turning to private businesses for enrichment activities outside of school.
-This being said then, one of the most successful businesses for you might be a gymnastics center, music school, swimming instructor, kids’ yoga teacher, or other child-centered activities.
-If you have a skill that could be easily taught to young students, you might already have a profitable business in the making!
+This being said then, one of the most successful businesses for you might be a gymnastics center, music school, swimming instructor, kids’ yoga teacher, or other child-centered activity.
+If you have a skill that could be easily taught to young students, you might already have a profitable business in the making.

 Do you have an idea for an educational app for children or parents?
 If so, now’s the time to move forward on your bright idea for the next generation and make this potentially profitable business a reality.

 Sites like Rent the Runway and Gwynnie Bee have banked on the idea of the sharing economy—where we want and need to own less stuff, so instead, we share resources.
 This trend has led to small business opportunities for these companies, who offer borrowed or rented clothing and accessories at a fraction of their purchase prices.
 And because the same piece of inventory can generate revenue multiple times, the profitability of these ventures is pretty significant.

 But even if you’re not prepared to launch a multi-million dollar fashion startup, you can just as easily profit from shared fashion at the local level.
 Gather some favorite accessories or clothing picks and host a borrowing party for high school students before the next formal dance.
-If you’re in a college town, greek life formals are another great opportunity to profit from shared economy fashion.
-And because you’re taking shipping costs out of the equation, you have the potential for an even better profit margin than the larger startups enjoy!
+If you’re in a college town, Greek life formals are another great opportunity to profit from shared economy fashion.
+And because you’re taking shipping costs out of the equation, you have the potential to be even more profitable than the larger startups.

 Are you the go-to guy or gal in your neighborhood for every lawn, garden, and home-repair tool under the sun?
 Why not turn those favors into a profitable business by advertising your available equipment beyond your immediate friend group?

 You might even decide to invest in more specific and higher-cost equipment that would be useful to those around you.
 And if a customer doesn’t know how to use a specific tool, combine your equipment rental with a mobile handyman service for even more cash in the bank.
-This could be a big opportunity as one of the most profitable business ideas as more people invest in fixer upper houses and are in need of tools and advice.
+This could be a big opportunity as one of the most profitable business ideas as more people invest in fixer-upper houses and are in need of tools and advice.

 Sites like Airbnb or VRBO have made it easier than ever to profit from your unused vacation property—or even your extra bedroom.
 Plus, it’s not too difficult to become an Airbnb host and the demand for these types of rentals has only grown in recent years.
-Therefore, if you live in a highly desirable tourist destination, you can make a pretty penny renting space in your home to travelers, and make a few friends in the process!
+Therefore, if you live in a highly desirable tourist destination, you can easily make a profit renting space in your home to travelers.

 If you’re skilled in an obscure language, or you’re especially adept at teaching a more widely-known language, then an online language-based educational session could be one of your most profitable business ideas.

 The sad reality is that while liberal arts degrees might develop critical thinkers, many college graduates don’t come away with marketable skills that make them successful in business.
 Your ability to fill in those gaps with your own expertise could be one of the best small business ideas that you can start with very little initial cost.

 What skills and lessons have you learned the hard way in your own business or career?
 Share your expertise with fellow entrepreneurs through a B2B-oriented online course.
 Popular course topics include bookkeeping, QuickBooks accounting, WordPress web development, graphic design, how to develop a great client proposal, or even how to write a great cover letter or resume.